Sreevatsa24/Java-Program-to-calculate-Strike-rate-And-Economy-Rate/README.md

 Files in Statastics are:-

-* __Stats__:=It Contains the interface Stats which contains the methods to calculate Strike rate and Economy Rate
+* __Stats__:-It Contains the interface Stats which contains the methods to calculate Strike rate and Economy Rate

 ## Description
 The Project is Simple Java Program Which Calculates the Strike and Economy rate of Cricketers by tahing the input from the user.User Defined Methods are used to carry out the Calculation.